Christmas Day Plot: World War I

-In response to Britain's entry to the war on the side of France, Germany had begun actively considering efforts to weaken the British war efforts by targeting her colonial empire.
+In response to Britain's entry to the war on the side of France, Germany had begun actively seeking efforts to weaken the British war efforts by targeting the colonial empire.
 Germany nurtured links with India nationalists before the war, seeing India as a potential weakness for Britain.
 In the immediate period preceding the war, Indian nationalist groups had used Germany as a base and potential support.
 As early as 1913, revolutionary literature referred to the approaching war between Germany and England and the possibility of obtaining German help for the Indian movement.
-In the early months of the war, German newspapers also devoted considerable coverage to Indian distress, social problems, and colonial exploitation by Britain.
-The Indian situation featured in the German war strategy.
-The German Chancellor Theobald von Bethmann Hollweg finally authorised German activity against India in the early weeks of the war, and decision was taken to offer active support to the Indian Nationalists.
-Through the newly formed Intelligence Bureau for the East, headed by prominent archaeologist and historian Max von Oppenheim, Germany contemplated plans for nationalist unrest in India.
-Oppenheim helped the formation of the Berlin Committee formed by C. R. Pillai.
-Among the members of this group was V. N. Chatterjee of London India House.
-Har Dayal himself had fled the United States for Switzerland after he was arrested on the charge of being an anarchist.
-He left the Ghadar party in charge of Ram Chandra Bharadwaj, and from Switzerland, he agreed to support the Berlin Committee.
-Through Indian emissaries and through staff of the German consulate at San Francisco, contacts were established with the Ghadar Party.
-Germany offered to aid in finances, arms, and military advisors to plans considered between the German foreign office, Berlin Committee, and the Indian Ghadar Party in North America to clandestinely ship arms and men to India from United States and the Orient with which they hoped to trigger a nationalist mutiny in India in 1914–15, on the lines of the 1857 uprising.
+In the early months of the war, German newspapers devoted considerable coverage to Indian distress, social problems, and colonial exploitation by Britain.
+The Indian situation was included in the German war strategy.
+The German Chancellor Theobald von Bethmann Hollweg authorized German activity against India in the early weeks of the war, and decision was taken to offer active support to the Indian Nationalists.
+Under the leadership of the archaeologist and historian Max von Oppenheim, the newly established Intelligence Bureau for the East deliberated on strategies to incite nationalist unrest in India.
+Oppenheim assisted in the establishment of the Berlin Committee, which was formed by C. R. Pillai.
+One of the members of this group was V. N. Chatterjee from London's India House.
+Har Dayal had departed from the United States to Switzerland following his arrest on charges of being an anarchist.
+He entrusted the leadership of the Ghadar party to Ram Chandra Bharadwaj and, from Switzerland, agreed to extend support to the Berlin Committee.
+Contacts were established with the Ghadar Party through Indian emissaries and personnel from the German consulate in San Francisco.
+Germany offered financial support, arms, and military advisors to the plans discussed among the German foreign office, Berlin Committee, and the Indian Ghadar Party in North America.
+The objective was to covertly transport arms and individuals to India from the United States and the Orient, aiming to incite a nationalist uprising in India in 1914–15, following the model of the 1857 rebellion.

-At the time the war broke out, Jugantar, in a convened meeting, elected Jatin Mukherjee the supreme commander.
-The German consulate in Calcutta was at this time able to establish contacts with Jatin who, encouraged by Sir Ashutosh, had met D. Thibault, the Registrar of Calcutta University.
+At the onset of the war, Jugantar convened a meeting where Jatin Mukherjee was elected as the supreme commander.
+During this period, the German consulate in Calcutta managed to establish connections with Jatin, who, following encouragement from Sir Ashutosh, had a meeting with D. Thibault, the Registrar of Calcutta University.
 The Consul General reported back to Berlin that the Bengal revolutionary cell was significant enough to be considered for active support in undermining the British war effort.
-Jugantar began a campaign of politically motivated armed robberies to obtain funds and arms in August.
-On 26 August, the Calcutta store of Rodda & co, one of the biggest arms stores in Calcutta, was looted.
-The raiders made off with ten cases of arms and ammunition, including 50 Mauser Pistols and 46,000 rounds of ammunition.
+Jugantar began a campaign of politically motivated armed robberies to obtain funds and arms.
+On August 26, the Calcutta branch of Rodda & Co, a major arms supplier in the region, was subject to a robbery.
+The perpetrators absconded with ten cases of arms and ammunition, which included 50 Mauser Pistols and 46,000 rounds of ammunition.